-At the Jurong Bird Park, you can expect to see all types of birds: Flamingoes, colorful blue and red Macaws, and even the ones you don’t expect to see in Singapore’s tropical climate – like penguins!
+At Jurong Bird Park, you can expect to see all types of birds: Flamingoes, colorful blue and red Macaws, and even the ones you don’t expect to see in Singapore’s tropical climate – like penguins!
 They also do animal shows twice a day, which you can check out here, and animal feedings which you can book here (I recommend feeding the lorries – they are SO enthusiastic).
-I’ve taken my toddler countless of times here and it’s always a great fun.
+I’ve taken my toddler countless times here and it’s always great fun.

 Book tickets to the bird park here (select Standard ticket if you’re not an SG resident)